 An SFC Boundary node can act as egress or ingress.
 An SFC Egress Node denotes a SFC Boundary Node that handles traffic leaving the SFC-enabled domain the Egress Node belongs to.
 Such a node is required to remove any information specific to the SFC Domain, typically the SFC Encapsulation.
+Further, from a privacy perspective, an SFC Egress Node is required to ensure that any sensitive information added as part of SFC gets removed.
 An SFC Ingress Node denotes an SFC Boundary Node that handles traffic entering the SFC-enabled domain.
 In most solutions and deployments this will need to include a classifier, and will be responsible for adding the SFC encapsulation to the packet.